CybercentreCanada/assemblyline-service-cuckoo/README.md

 * inetsim_win7.xml - this is the XML configuration for KVM that defines the cloned VM
 * inetsim_win7_snapshot.xml - this is the XML configuration for KVM that defines the running snapshot of the cloned VM
-* inetsim_win7_meta.json - this describes the metadata around the VM so that the AL cuckoo service can properly configure networking for it since the cuckoobox docker container.
+* inetsim_win7_meta.json - this describes the metadata around the VM so that the AL cuckoo service can properly configure networking for it inside the cuckoobox docker container.

 ##### Multiple routes using the same base VM